 Strap in, because this bit is more complicated than it should be.
 As noted earlier, 2.5-inch SSDs run on the Serial ATA (SATA) interface, which was designed for hard drives (and launched way back in 2000), while add-in-card drives work over the faster PCI Express bus, which has more bandwidth for things like graphics cards.

 M.2 drives can work either over SATA or PCI Express, depending on the drive.
-And the fastest M.2 drives (including Samsung’s 970 drives and Intel’s 760p) also support NVMe, a protocol that was designed specifically for fast modern storage.
+And the fastest M.2 drives also support NVMe, a protocol that was designed specifically for fast modern storage.
 The tricky bit (OK, another tricky bit) is that an M.2 drive could be SATA-based, PCIe-based without NVMe support, or PCIe-based with NVMe support.
-That said, most fast M.2 SSDs launched in the last couple of years support NVMe
+That said, most high-end M.2 SSDs launched in recent years support NVMe.

 Both M.2 drives and the corresponding M.2 connectors on motherboards look very similar, regardless of what they support.
 So be sure to double-check the manual for your motherboard, laptop, or convertible, as well as what a given drive supports, before buying.

-If your daily tasks consist of web browsing, office applications, or even gaming, most NVMe SSDs aren’t going to be noticeably faster than less expensive SATA models.
-If your daily tasks consist of heavier work, like large file transfers, videos or high-end photo editing, transcoding, or compression/decompression, then you might consider stepping up to an NVMe SSD.
-These SSDs provide up to five times more bandwidth than SATA models, which boosts performance in heavier productivity applications.
+If your daily tasks consist of web browsing, office applications, or even gaming, most NVMe SSDs aren’t going to be noticeably faster than less-expensive SATA models.
+If your daily tasks consist of heavier work, like large file transfers, videos or high-end photo editing, transcoding, or compression/decompression, then you would be better served stepping up to an NVMe SSD.
+These SSDs provide up to five times more bandwidth than SATA models (and double that if you opt for a PCIe 4.0 NVMe drive), which boosts performance in heavier productivity applications.

 What capacity do you need?

-- 500GB Class: Drives at this capacity level occupy a sweet spot between price and roominess, although 1TB drives are becoming increasingly appealing.
+- 500GB Class: Drives at this capacity level offer a reasonable amount of room at decent prices, although 1TB drives are becoming increasingly appealing.

-- 1TB Class: Unless you have massive media or game libraries, a 1TB drive should give you enough space for your operating system and primary programs, with plenty of room for future media collections and software.
+- 1TB Class: Unless you have massive media or game libraries, a 1TB drive should give you enough space for your operating system and primary programs, with plenty of room for future software and files.

-- 2TB Class: If you work with large media files, or just have a large game library that you want to be able to access on the quick, a 2TB drive could be worth the high premium you pay for it.
+- 2TB Class: If you work with large media files, or just have a large game library that you want to be able to access without lots of install shuffling, a 2TB drive is often worth the price premium.

-- 4TB Class: You have to really need this much space on an SSD to splurge on one of these.
-A 4TB SSD will be quite expensive -- well over $500/£600 -- and you won’t have many options.
-As of this writing, Samsung was the only company offering consumer-focused 4TB models, in both the 860 EVO and pricier 860 Pro models.
+- 4TB Class (and above): You have to really need this much space on an SSD to splurge on one of these.
+A 4TB SSD will be quite expensive -- usually over $400/£500 -- and you won’t have many options.
+Samsung has been selling 4TB consumer drives for years now, but many other companies have stuck to the 2TB limit unless you step up to pricier enterprise storage.

-If you’re a desktop user, or you have a gaming laptop with multiple drives and you want lots of capacity, you’re much better off opting for a pair of smaller SSDs, which will generally save you hundreds of dollars while still offering up roughly the same storage space and speed.
-Until pricing drops and we see more competition, 4TB drives will be relegated to professionals and enthusiasts with very deep pockets.
+If you’re a desktop user, or you have a gaming laptop with multiple drives and you want lots of capacity, you’re better off opting for a pair of smaller SSDs, which will often save you hundreds of dollars while still offering up roughly the same storage space and speed.
+Until pricing drops and we see more competition, 4TB and larger drives will be relegated to professionals and enthusiasts with very deep pockets.

 What about power consumption?